Trump administration slaps more sanctions on North Korea

 "Anything you can do to add on to the narrative business with North Korea is not acceptable -- and certainly the state sponsor determination does that -- pushes it in the right direction to cut off their relationships ," said Anthony Ruggiero, a senior fellow at the Foundation for the Defense of Democracies.

 Such a designation, prevents North Korea from receiving U.S. foreign assistance and places a ban on defense exports and sales.
-The designation also allows the United States to punish people or countries who trade with it.
+The designation also allows the U.S. to punish people or countries who trade with it.

-Under sanctions legislation signed by Trump in August, the State Department was required to report to Congress earlier this month whether it would re-designate North Korea.
+Under sanctions legislation signed by Trump in August, the State Department was required to report to Congress whether it would re-designate North Korea earlier this month.
 The agency had opted to delay the decision until after the president's trip to Asia.

 Secretary of State Rex Tillerson acknowledged the designation would bring a few new sanctions beyond those already imposed.
 But he noted the decision to add North Korea back to the list was ultimately a message to the regime about the U.S.'s resolve to "disrupt and dissuade" certain actors from doing business with North Korea.